pmj-chosim/Terraform_HCL_Series/WhatIsTerraform.md

 ## 4. Common Structure of Terraform Blocks

-All blocks in Terraform follow a general pattern:
+All blocks in Terraform typically follow a general pattern(not all situation):

 ```hcl
 <Block Type> <Resource Type> <Resource Name> {